Dworv/eloquent/docs/DESIGN.md

 I have begun working on the new test.
 I am happy that I am rewriting it, from my experience last time I am able to make it much more organized and less complex.
 The new test even begins with some instructions to help the user begin.

 ![Instructions](<images/instructions.png>)

+### 2023/11/1
+I FINISHED THE TEST :D. It works very well, and I have already used it on four people, which means that I have 200 samples.
+However, there are (3*2*6) + (6*5*2) = *96* possible movements that I am trying to measure, so it is imperative that I get much more data.
+I estimate that I will be able to get maybe 15 more people to do the test, which means I will have around 1000.
+I may end up just running a lot of tests on myself, as it will be a lot more efficient and I consider myself a pretty normal typer (unlike a lot of my accomplices) In terms of analysis, I will probably try to eliminate as many outliers as I can to normalize the data.